 - Here is another great tip: give your kefir a prebiotic like Prebio Plus.
 Prebiotics are food for bacteria and they give your kefir something to eat, which will help make your kefir creamy again.
 Give it a scoop of Prebio Plus (you can get it here) and shake it up, place it in the fridge, and let it do its thing.
 In the morning it will be creamy again!

 - Instead of making your regular recipe with a large amount of kefir, split it up.
-For instance, instead of using a cup of kefir for a recipe, only use a 1/2 of a cup and then use regular milk, coconut milk, or my favorite -kefir cottage cheese, and blend it together.
+For instance, instead of using a cup of kefir for a recipe, only use a half of a cup and then use regular milk, coconut milk, or my favorite - kefir cottage cheese, and blend it together.
 It's a lot less sour this way.

 - You can also add some more milk to your super sour kefir and let it ferment again on the counter for 4 to 6 hours.
 This will help it to lessen the sharp twang.
 You don't need to add kefir grains.
 It will work without them because the kefir is so strong.

 - One more ingredient that helps significantly is vanilla or lemon extract.
 It tends to mellow out the flavors.
 You can also add my own homemade rum vanilla to my smoothies, ice cream, and desserts in general.
-I usually add a 1/2 tbsp.
+I usually add a half tablespoon.

 Kefir Green Smoothie